Use Import either before or after an Adobe Illustrator document is created. If no document is open, Import will open the New Document dialog box.

 Under Dimensions, specify Width and Height values of which the filter bounds will be drawn to.
 If needed, click the Constrain dimensions check box to keep both dimension values the same (creates square bounds).
 If desired, click the Units drop-down to choose a new measurement unit.

 Select Area by MAP View

 Apply a spatial filter using bounds defined by a MAP View in the current document.
 Click the Select Area by MAP View button and choose a MAP View from the drop-down.

 Use Vector File Extents

-Use this feature to filter an area based on the geographic extents of a vector file.
+Use this feature to filter an area based on the geographic extent of a vector file.
 Click the Use Vector File Extents button to select a vector dataset.
 Choose from a variety of vector formats including shapefiles, KML/KMZ, GPX, and DWG.
-Note that this does not select an area to the boundary defined by the vector, only a rectangular shape defined by its geographic extents.
+Note that this does not select an area to the boundary defined by the vector, only a rectangular shape defined by its geographic extent.